 - Communicating the ongoing work of the Project Board.

 In 2015, a Strategic Commissioning Group was set up to consider the development of a ten year strategy for the future commissioning of services across a number of areas.
-The strategy is progressing and is expected to be communicated by the Autumn of 2018.
+The draft strategy underwent a consultation process in 2017, with the following results published in April 2019:

 This is a highly significant review for Harmeny and we are committed to working with the Scottish Government, grant aided schools and other key stakeholders to ensure a joined up approach to providing for the future needs of children with complex ASN across Scotland.